 This thrill-ride of a novel is the literary equivalent of a slasher movie, and it will make all of your Halloween-inspired, haunted-house dream-nightmares come true.

-The premise is irresistible for readers who like to be scared: Four renowned horror novelists are invited to spend Halloween night an infamous haunted house in Kansas.
+The premise is irresistible for readers who like to be scared: Four renowned horror novelists are invited to spend Halloween night in an infamous haunted house in Kansas.
 The abandoned mansion is Called Finch House, the abandoned mansion has an extremely creepy and storied history.
 Without giving any of the delicious details away: there are malicious twins, a sinister tree, and potentially sentient vines involved.

 The gathering of the authors is a publicity stunt arranged by an internet guru more interested in views and likes than human decency.
 As we get to know the authors and their works, it becomes evident that they are all hiding dark secrets and wrestling personal demons.